ametnes/terraform-provider-ametnes/docs/index.md

 To use this provider, you need to generate an authentication token (aka API key) in your Ametnes Cloud account. `User` -> `Edit` your user -> `Get User Token`.
 Ensure the generated user token is kept in a secure place as it will not be visible again.

+The `username` is your email address associated with your Ametnes Cloud account.
+The `token` is generated in the Ametnes console under your user account.
+Both are required.

 ### Creating locations using the Ametnes Cloud provider.

 ```terraform